fluxninja/aperture/docs/content/concepts/request-prioritization/concurrency-scheduler.md

 The _Concurrency Scheduler_ can be thought of as a combination of a [_Scheduler_](../scheduler.md) and a
 [_Concurrency Limiter_](../concurrency-limiter.md).
 It essentially provides
 scheduling capabilities atop a _Concurrency Limiter_.
-Similar to _Concurrency
-Limiter_, this component takes `max_concurrency` as an input port which determines the maximum number of in-flight requests in the global request ledger.
+Similar to the _Concurrency Limiter_, this component takes `max_concurrency` as an input port which determines the maximum number of in-flight requests in the global request ledger.

 The global request ledger is shared among Agents in an